 - Capstar is unflavored, so it may be possible that your dog will not take it willingly.

-Capstar seems to have the lowest rating among all products discussed.
+Capstar seems to have the lowest rating among all the products discussed.
 However, it still is considered an effective product.
 Here’s what happy customers have to say:

 “Capstar can be used with a wide variety of other flea meds, I’ve been able to treat for occasional flea outbreaks safely.
 It works very quickly and she’s never had a reaction to the med.”